rahulbhat44/Hamburg-Rent-Prediction/README.md

-In the attachment, you have a CSV file with a data set of real estate listings including details about location and the primary attributes of the property.
+In the attachment, there is a CSV file with a data set of real estate listings including details about location and the primary attributes of the property.
 For convenience purposes, the location is provided in 2 formats - latitude/longitude and lambert X/Y coordinates.

 ## Objective